LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sacrificial-lamb.md

 Looking for help, infinity feels small and vain,

 And yet where are you Grace?
-I'm stranded in my brain,
+Stranded in my brain,

 Within myself, so complex and full of wonders,